GetWellClinic/ai-moa/README.md

 ### Customization and Extension

-- New workflows can be easily defined by creating new CSV files.
+- New workflows can be easily defined by creating new CSV files in the `workflows/` directory.
 - Additional functions can be added to the `Workflow` class to extend capabilities.
 - The system supports different workflows for various document types (lab reports, consultations, etc.).

-### Benefits

-- Highly flexible and easily modifiable workflow definitions
-- Separation of workflow logic (in CSVs) from implementation (in Python code)
-- Easy to add new document types or processing steps without major code changes
-- Supports complex, branching workflows to handle various scenarios

-This workflow management system allows AI-MOA to handle a wide variety of document types and processing scenarios, making it adaptable to different medical office needs and EMR systems.

 ## AI Integration

 - The system uses a local AI model (accessed via API) to assist in document classification and information extraction.
 - AI prompts are constructed based on the extracted document text and specific tasks.
+- The AI integration is configurable through the `config.yaml` file.

 ## OSCAR EMR Integration

 - The system can search for patients and providers in OSCAR.
 - It can update OSCAR with processed document information, including attaching documents to patient records.
+- The `OscarProviderList` class in `utils/OscarProviderList.py` manages the retrieval and caching of provider information from OSCAR.

 ## Setup